paulosoares86/disk-catalog/README.md

   $ brew install elasticsearch
 ```

-I recomend this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-elasticsearch-on-ubuntu-14-04) if you are using Ubuntu 14.04.
+or follow this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-elasticsearch-on-ubuntu-14-04) if you are using Ubuntu 14.04.

 Next you will need to install MongoDB.
 In OS X you can do this using the command